andreaskrath/kasm/doc/instructions.md

 Jump instructions are unsized operations, meaning the operand is always intepreted as a word.

+Note that there is a special variant of jumps called relative jumps.
+Their purpose is to make function code more self-contained and easier to write.

+You make a relative jump by prefixing the operand by either `+` or `-`, the former indicating a jump down, and the latter a jump up, in the source code.

+This means that instead of hardcoding a jump location inside a function, you can use a relative jump and not have to think about the jump location changing if the code changes location in the file.

 ### Variants
 There are 11 different jump variants.